 Now, let’s check some of the situations where companies can benefit the most.

 A company has to use every tool at its disposal to leave its mark on industry and create its fan and customer base.
 Videos can help in that sense as they give personality to an otherwise inanimate subject.
 At the same time, they help grab the attention of visitors who would otherwise ignore your content and bounce back after several moments.

 In this case, a landing page video is primarily used to describe what is offered by a website.
 Emphasis is not on building a company brand.
 Instead, it’s on creating a buzz around a product or a service that has a serious competitive advantage.
 It can also serve as a manual for something that might seem confusing to users.

 Digital marketing companies

-When it comes to companies providing digital services, landing page videos have a different purpose.
+When it comes to companies providing digital services, landing page videos have different purposes.
 They are not used to explain anything or introduce a company.
-Instead, they are being used as a form of digital business card.
+Instead, they are being used as a form of a digital business cards.
 As soon as you land on one of these sites you are able to check their video and decide whether or not you should work with them in the future.